 10. comply with our legal and regulatory obligations;

 11. customise our website and its content to our client’s particular preferences;

 12. notify you of any changes to our website or to our services that may affect you; and

 Our use of that information is subject to your instructions, data protection law and our duty of confidentiality.

 The cookies we place on your device can fall into the following categories:

 1. Persistent cookies—these are stored on your device in between browser sessions.
-These allow your preferences or actions across our website to be remembered.
+These allow your preferences or actions across our website to be remembered allowing the site to load quicker on the second and so on visits.
 These will remain on your device until they expire, or you delete them from your cache

 2. Strictly necessary cookies—these cookies are essential for you to be able to navigate our website and use its features.
 Without these cookies, the services you have asked for could not be provided.